• Tools

 Output:

-• StatusCode (number): The HTTP status code returned by the API (e.g., 200 for a successful list request, 201 for a successful creation, 204 for a successful deletion) or 500 for an internal error during processing.
+• StatusCode (number): The HTTP status code returned by the API (e.g., 200 for a successful list request, 201 for a successful create,204 for a successful delete) or 500 if an internal error occurred during processing.

 Get Many Events